Your first gap analysis

 fully_compliant), evidence, citation.
 Flag any control you

 What this path lacks is the engine: stage gates that refuse to advance until required fields are filled, the enforced findings-review step, and the report quality check.
 Your agent's discipline is the quality gate.
-If you're producing these for auditors or repeating them quarterly, that's the reason to move to Team.
+If you're producing these for auditors or repeating them quarterly, run the workflow instead.

 Before you start